How to build a high performance team

 First though is this cold-hard reality about success – be it in business, sport or any other performance endeavour for that matter.
 And the reality is that:

-In other words, our behaviour determines our results.
+In other words, our behaviour and relationships determine our results.

 Now having said that, it is important to understand that there are many factors that dictate how well an individual or team performs.
 Put simply, high performance/behaviour is not just about having the right skills or being mentally tough.
 Other factors that affect performance include: